ResiliaDev/Planga/README.md

 ```

-### Front-end work
+### Front-end setup

 1. Add a script-tag to your application, loading the Planga JS-snippet.
 2. Add an HTML-element somewhere in your document that you want the chat interface to be contained in.
 3. In JavaScript, create a new `Planga` object, passing any options you'd want to create the current conversation(s):
-  - These options contain the information the back-end sent to the front-end.
+  - These options contain the information the back-end sent to the front-end:
+    - `current_user_id`
+    - `current_user_id_hmac`
+    - `conversation_id`
+    - `conversation_id_hmac`
+  - And the following extra options:
+    - `app_id`: Unique Identifier that Planga assigns to your account.
+This is public information.
+  - Optionally, you can also send the following extra options:
+    - `current_user_name`: This will set the current user's name to the given name.
+If this was already set earlier, it requires an `current_user_name_hmac` to override the previous value (to prevent abuse).
+    - `notifications_enabled_message`: Can be a custom string message that will be shown when the user enables browser notifications.
+    - `socket_location`: Required only if you host the application somewhere else.

+#### Example:

 ```html
 <!-- To be able to use 'Planga', add this to your application: -->